QualiTorque/qualitorque.github.io/docs/admin-guide/source-control-gitlab.md

 title: GitLab Source Control
 ---

 Torque supports connecting asset/blueprint repositories on GitLab out of the box.
-However, to connect a repository, you must have access to the repository and grant Torque permission to the repository's organization, as explained below.
+To connect a repository, you must have access to the repository and grant Torque permission to the repository's organization, as explained below.
 For details about connecting a repository, see [Connect Your Asset Repository](/getting-started/Connect%20your%20asset%20repository).
-You should be able to sign in with an account on any one of these online services and immediately get going with connecting asset repositories and launching sandbox environments.
+You should be able to sign in with an account on any one of these online services and immediately get going with connecting asset repositories and launching environments.

-## Ensure your account is added to the GitLab organization you're connecting
+## Ensure the Torque application was added to the GitLab organization you're connecting

 1. Go to [https://gitlab.com/-/profile/applications](https://gitlab.com/-/profile/applications).
 2. Scroll down to the __Authorized application__ section and make sure __Qtorque.io-Social__ has the __openid profile email read_user__ scope.